 The more you do it the less distress it will add on when the vet does it.
 Practice getting them up onto the table, and even weighing them.

 It certainly makes life easier if you can train your dog to do the things the vet needs rather than having to lift/put him in place.
 Obviously, this depends on the size of your dog but at the very minimum if they can ‘sit’ and ‘down’ and ‘here’ it will make it a better experience for everyone.

 If your dog still becomes distressed, even after the steps above, let your vet know.
 Sometimes they will try and accommodate nervous patients.
 Some vets actively work at making dogs feel comfortable during their visits.

 I am lucky that we have 2 vets very close to us.
 We started at the closest one but I didn’t really like the way that they were very unfeeling and unfriendly.
-So we moved to a different vets.
+So we moved to a different vet.
 And they are great.
-So are so friendly to Poppy and try to put her at ease.
+They are so friendly to Poppy and try to put her at ease.
 Even the receptionists.
-Though they do give her milk bone treats rather than the far superior gravy bone treats.
-Still she manages to force them down!
+Though they do give her healthy treats rather than the far superior gravy bone treats.
+Still, she manages to force them down!

 Want to remember this?